-Notes • Student visa holders.
-Please note that lodging an academic appeal does not extend your immigration permission in the UK as a student.
+- Student visa holders Please note that submitting an academic appeal does not extend your immigration permission in the UK as a student.
 If your student visa is due to expire prior to receiving a decision on your appeal, you are still expected to leave the UK before your visa expires.
-Should you have any questions regarding your student visa and appealing, please contact the International Student Visa Advice and Compliance Team - Contact us Directory of Professional Services University of Bristol . • The University will have due regard towards maintaining confidentiality in relation to your appeal but, in order for it to be considered fully, the content may need to be disclosed to members of staff who are involved in putting the Procedure into effect e.g. your Department/School colleagues, as well as staff whose input may be required to respond to the issues you have raised e.g. the Disability Services, Student Wellbeing Service etc. By signing the declaration above you are consenting to the disclosure and sharing of information relevant to the appeal within the University at all stages of the Procedure.
+Should you have any questions regarding your student visa and appeal, please contact the Student Visas team. - The University will have due regard towards maintaining confidentiality in relation to your appeal but, in order for it to be considered fully, the content may need to be disclosed to members of staff who are involved in putting the procedure into effect e.g. your Department/School colleagues, as well as staff whose input may be required to respond to the issues you have raised e.g. Disability Services, Student Wellbeing Service etc. By signing the declaration above you are consenting to the disclosure and sharing of information relevant to the appeal within the University at all stages of the procedure.
+For further information, please see the Education and Student Success Confidentiality Statement.

-The Bristol SU Academic Advice service at the Students' Union would like to receive your feedback to help them improve the advice they give.

-Please tick as appropriate:
+Bristol SU Academic Advice Service would like to receive your feedback to help them improve the advice they giv e.
+Please tick as appropriat e: